online store

-In this article, we unpack the employer’s obligation with regards to standing desks.
+In this article, we unpack the employer’s obligation with regard to standing desks.

 The general duty of any employer is to provide employees with a workplace that is free from recognised hazards that cause serious physical harm or death and specific guidelines are applicable for different scopes of work.

-In Australia, the Work, Health and Safety Act (WHS) have set out the guidelines for ensuring the health and safety of workers so far as is reasonably practical.
+In Australia, the Work, Health and Safety Act (WHS) has set out the guidelines for ensuring the health and safety of workers so far as is reasonably practical.

 Workstations are included in The Codes of Practice under The Act.
 This includes the consideration of whether work is better carried out in a standing or seated position or a combination of both.